runtimeError4004/CSS360/Testing/TestSummary.md

 ## Results
 Core encryption and database functionality validated.
 Some edge case tests (like empty fields and unusual input handling) untested.

+For information on the compilation and test results for the program, see the [latest GitHub Actions run](https://github.com/runtimeError4004/CSS360/actions/runs/15528454428).